-Here is the OSB (Operational Service Bulletin) describing why this setting is turned off: https://hpss-collaboration.clearlake.ibm.com/adminwiki/doku.php? id=support:osb:916_db2_aslr_issue
+Here is the OSB (Operational Service Bulletin) describing why this setting is turned off: https://hpss-collaboration.clearlake.ibm.com/adminwiki/doku.php? id=support:osb:916_db2_aslr_issue kernel.hung_task_timeout_secs = 900

 5. Set the hung task timeout to 900 seconds when setting up a system which will be used as a tape Mover.
-This will prevent the system from getting hung task kernel messages during long-running tape operations.
+This will prevent the system from getting hung task kernel messages during longrunning tape operations.